john-science/python_for_scientists/README.md

 > Python Open Courseware for Scientists and Engineers

-Software is the tool of the modern world.
-Software is so general a tool it is used in almost every field.
-That means that a person who has mastered a few languages can truly do what they want.
+Software is a tool of the modern world.
 For many scientists and engineers, software has become *the* tool and Python has become *the* language.
-This class aims to create a totally free and open source resource for scientists and engineers to learn Python to help them in their daily work.
+This class is [free](http://www.oreilly.com/openbook/freedom/) courseware designed to get scientists and engineers up to speed on Python and productive.

 ### What This Class is